B.C. Emergency benefit for workers

 The B.C. emergency benefit for workers provided a one-time, tax-free $1,000 payment to B.C. residents whose ability to work was affected due to COVID-19.
 The application period closed on December 2, 2020.
 Applications are no longer being accepted.

 - Eligibility requirements

-Budget 2021 proposes to provide repayment relief for self-employed individuals who received the Emergency benefit for workers if they would have qualified for the emergency benefit for workers or the Canada Emergency Response Benefit based on their gross income.
-This mirrors a federal change to the Canada Emergency Response Benefit.
+Budget 2021 introduced repayment relief for self-employed individuals who received the B.C. emergency benefit for workers if they would have qualified for the benefit or the Canada Emergency Response Benefit (CERB) based on their gross income.
+This mirrors a federal change to the CERB.